freeCodeCamp/freeCodeCamp/guide/english/javascript/booleans/index.md

 ## Boolean

 Booleans are a primitive datatype commonly used in computer programming languages.
 By definition, a boolean has two possible values: `true` or `false`.
+Sometimes these are also referred to as 1 (for true) or 0 (for false).

 In Javascript, there is often implicit type coercion to boolean.
 If, for example, you have an if statement which checks a certain expression, that expression will be coerced to a boolean: